ahmedkhan847/mysqlwithelasticsearch/README.md

-# mysqlwithelasticsearch
+# Connect MySQL With Elasticsearch
-A small library to connect MySQL with PHP
+A small library to connect MySQL with Elasticsearch to sync data.